SM Mall of Asia Arena: Basketball

 The arena hosted Tanduay Alab Pilipinas' first game of the 2017–18 ABL season.
 It was the first time that Alab played in an arena as large as the Mall of Asia Arena, and the first ABL game in the arena.

 The arena also hosted various Maharlika Pilipinas Basketball League (MPBL) events, including the first two MPBL All-Star Games in 2019 and 2020, opening gameday the 2019–20 season, and the 2021 MPBL Invitational, which was the first event to allow a live audience since the COVID-19 pandemic in a half capacity.

 The basketball tournament of the 2019 Southeast Asian Games was held at the arena, the Philippines bagged the gold for both the men's and women's tournament.
 It was the Philippines men's national basketball team's 13th consecutive gold medal.

 NBA Global Games

-The NBA played its first-ever Global Games in the Philippines on October 10, 2013 with a first preseason game between Houston Rockets and the Indiana Pacers.
+The NBA of the United States played its first-ever Global Games in the Philippines on October 10, 2013, with a first preseason game between Houston Rockets and the Indiana Pacers.
 Rockets dominated Pacers in a 116–96 win.
-It is the first ever NBA game played in Southeast Asia.
+It was the first ever NBA game played in Southeast Asia.

 FIBA Asia Cup

 The Philippines hosted the 2013 FIBA Asia Championship on August 1–11, 2013.
-The SM Mall of Asia Arena served as the main venue with the Ninoy Aquino Stadium as the second venue for the tournament.
+The arena served as the main venue with the Ninoy Aquino Stadium as the second venue for the tournament.
 It recorded an attendance of 19,989 during the final game between the host Philippines and Iran.